amoAHCP/vxms/vxms-rest/README.md

 - @Produces

 ## non-blocking rest response
 Vert.x is per default a non-blocking framework, so in vxms non-blocking is the default behaviour.
-A response is always created using the "org.jacpfx.vertx.rest.response.RestHandler" with it's fluent API.
+A response is always created using the "RestHandler" with it's fluent API.
 When creating specific responses (like String, byte or Object), you need to call the *execute()* method, so the complete chain will be executed.
 Be aware, this is a non-blocking call!
 For all non-blocking calls you must provide a consumer, which gives you the handler to complete the execution.
 Following options you can use to define a response handling: